matn7/Google-Platform-Notes/systemdesign/BBG.md

 **25. Delivery Semantics.**
 * At-most-once, At-least-once, Exactly-once.
 Trade-offs between reliability and performance.

+**26. What is a Message Queue?**
+* A service that facilitates asynchronous communication between producers and consumers.
+* Decouples systems, improves scalability/availability, and enhances performance.

+**27. What is Apache Kafka?**
+* A distributed event streaming platform (though blurring the lines with message queues).
+* Known for high throughput, fault tolerance, and persistence.
+* Uses topics, partitions, and brokers.

+**28. What is Apache Pulsar?**
+* Another distributed event streaming platform, often compared to Kafka.
+* Can also be used as a general-purpose message queue.

+**29. What is RabbitMQ?**
+* A popular message broker that implements the Advanced Message Queuing Protocol (AMQP).
+* Focuses on flexible messaging rather than high-throughput stream processing, but is adding streaming features.

+**30. What is RocketMQ?**
+* A distributed messaging and streaming platform originally developed by Alibaba.
+* Known for its financial-grade reliability and strong consistency.

+**31. What is Apache ZooKeeper used for in a message queue?**
+* A centralized service for maintaining configuration information, naming, providing distributed synchronization, and group services.
+* Used for metadata storage, state storage, and coordination service (e.g., leader election).

+**32. What is etcd?**
+* A distributed key-value store that provides a reliable way to store data across a cluster of machines.
+* Similar to ZooKeeper, often used for service discovery, configuration management, and leader election.

+**33. What is AMQP?**
+* Advanced Message Queuing Protocol.
+* An open standard application layer protocol for message-oriented middleware.
+* Defines how messages are routed and delivered between brokers and clients.

+***

 ## 21 - Metrics Monitoring and Alerting System.

 **1. What is the primary goal of a metrics monitoring and alerting system?**